nwlandry/a-blue-start/README.md

 # a-blue-start

 This repository accompanies the preprint "A Blue Start: A large-scale pairwise and higher-order social network dataset" by Alyssa Smith, Ilya Amburg, Sagar Kumar, Brooke Foucault Welles, and Nicholas W. Landry.
+It provides all codes for reproducing the analyses and figures in the manuscript.

 ## Repository structure:
 * `data` contains data on the network statistics plotted in Figs. 1-6 in the paper.